red-hat-storage/argocd-mcgstandalone/README.md

 # Logical volume Operator & Multi Cloud Gateway Standalone deployment
+This is NOT and officially supported Red Hat Repo.

+This repo intention is to offer a starting point for further developent and customization by the final user.

+Deploying MCG standalone on SNO with LVM is a Dev preview feature, currently without suppport

 Repo to deploy ODF Multi-Cloud Gateway standalone using an argoCD application.
 This Repo has an additional helm chart to deploy the ODF Logical volume Operator.